A Slight Case of Hacking

 Be that as it may, the purpose of this page is to inform about the attack.
 The information here will help protect you against this particular attack, and hopefully similar attacks from other malicious bores.

 There is good information available on this attack.
-See this blog post ; the ASPROX Information Toolkit is a must read for all webmasters.
+See this blog post ; the ASPROX Information Toolkit (no longer available) is a must read for all webmasters.
 (I have no connection with networkcloaking.com or Sentinel IPS, except that I appreciate the free information they provide on this problem.)
 There is a good, accessible article from ars technica (again, no connection).

 Hacker email: firstname.lastname@example.org.
 Recommend you add to 'blocked' senders.